 - Store in an airtight container or glass jar in a pantry or the fridge for several months.

-Like most summer salads, this tomato cucumber salad is best served fresh!
+Like most summer salads, this cucumber and tomato salad is best served fresh!
 Leftovers can be stored in the fridge in an airtight container to be enjoyed for another day or two.
 Add leftovers to a vegan bowl or vegan tacos to add flavor and freshness!

 Easy Vegan Summer Salads

-Here's a few more quick and easy, summer salad ideas (vegan and gluten-free) for hot summer nights or to take to cookouts or summer parties:
+Here's a few more quick and easy salad ideas (vegan and gluten-free) for hot summer nights or to take to cookouts or summer parties:

 - Thai Crunch Salad with peanut ginger dressing